 Lure Fishing From the Prom

 We carried on fishing when this bloke turned up 30 yards away on a pushbike with his fishing gear.
 Amazingly, with his broom handled rod and massive fixed spool reel…oh and a Toby lure started winching bass out.
 One after the other.
-If it wasn’t for the fact that he had only just turned up I would have raced home to get my gear.
-This was prolific bass fishing and we were standing on the prom in awe.
+If it weren’t for the fact that he had only just turned up, I would have raced home to get my gear.
+This was prolific bass fishing, and we were standing on the prom in awe.
 In fact, this man was a force of nature to be slaying them in that manner.